New England National Park

 The New England National Park is a protected national park located on the Northern Tablelands in the New England region of New South Wales, Australia.
 The 67303 ha park was created in May 1935 and is situated approximately 560 km north of Sydney, and 10 km south of Waterfall Way, just 85 km east of Armidale and 65 km west of Coffs Harbour.
 The closest village to New England National Park is Ebor, located 20 km away.

 The park is part of the New England Group World Heritage Site Gondwana Rainforests of Australia inscribed in 1986 and added to the Australian National Heritage List in 2007.

 More than 1,000 plant species are found within the park, attracting prolific birdlife.

 History

 In the 1920s Phillip Wright of Wollomombi led the push to have this area declared a National Park.
 Most of the area was declared a reserve in 1931 and in 1935 dedicated for public recreation.
 Between 1934 and 1956 mining leases for antimony were granted.

 The national park was officially opened by the Governor General Lord Gowrie in 1937, although the wilderness area was recognised for its beauty as early as the 1920s.

 New England National Park (NENP) was World Heritage listed in 1986 and forms part of the New England Group of the Gondwana Rainforests of Australia (previously the Central Eastern Rainforest Reserves of Australia) (CERRA).
+In 1999 the Mount Killekrankie area, which had been subject to anti-logging blockade earlier in the decade, was added to the park.
 The Gondwana Rainforests of Australia was added to the Australian National Heritage List in 2007.